Invoice-Generator/invoice-generator-api/README.md

 ### Rate Limiting

 The API is rate limited, however, it should be sufficient for a reasonable amount of testing and use.
-If you plan to use this in production let's talk at hello@invoiced.com.
+If you plan to use this in production at high volumes then let's talk at hello@invoiced.com.

 ## Sample Projects using API